 - Confidential report form from a current teacher or Principal

 - Copy of most recent report card.
 Students applying for grade 9 may use their grade 7 final report card.

 - A NON REFUNDABLE $100 application fee

 - If a student’s first language is not English, an online ESL test with our ESL Coordinator will be required.
 The results of the ESL test must be received before the application will be reviewed.

 Please allow up to 4 weeks from the time a complete application is submitted.
-Once a decision is made you will receive an email with the decision.
+Applications missing supporting documents will not be processed.
+Once a decision is made you will receive an email through Open Apply with the decision.

-Upon acceptance, a $300 tuition deposit will be required to hold the student’s spot.
-You will receive an email with an invoice for the tuition deposit and the payment instructions.
-The tuition deposit becomes non-refundable and will be forfeited if students withdraw after April 1.
+Immediately upon acceptance, a 10% tuition deposit ($804.00 for 2019-20) will be required.
+The tuition deposit will be required to hold the student’s spot in the education program.
+A space will not be held for students who do not pay the tuition deposit.
+The tuition deposit is paid through Open Apply or in person at our Finance office.
+The tuition deposit becomes non-refundable and will be forfeited if students withdraw after May 1.

-Also upon acceptance you will be required to log on to your Open Apply Account to view the accepted document checklist and then complete the admission acceptance forms that are required.
+Also upon acceptance you will be required to log on to your Open Apply Account to view the student document checklist and complete the admission acceptance forms that are required.